symfony/symfony-docs/form/data_mappers.rst

 Conveniently, you can also map data from and into a form field by using the ``getter`` and ``setter`` options.
-For example, suppose you have a form with some fields and only one of them needs to be mapped in some special way or you only need to change how it's written into the underlying object.
+For example, suppose you have a form with some fields and only one of them needs to be mapped in some special way or you only need to change how it is written into the underlying object.
 In that case, register a PHP callable that is able to write or read to/from that specific object::

     public function buildForm(FormBuilderInterface $builder, array $options)